Employers’ Claims and Remedies

 In some contracts, particularly government contracts in the Middle East, an employer has an absolute right to call on the full amount of the contractor’s securities on demand and for any default, and without proving that the contractor is in default.
 In other jurisdictions, the employer’s right may be limited to making a call for an amount equivalent to the cost of remedying the contractor’s default and after the employer has established that the contractor is in default (e.g., by way of a court judgment or arbitral award).
 In any case, it is important for employers to bear in mind that the right to call on a contractor’s security is not a right to obtain extra compensation from the contractor even if the contractor is in default.
 The employer will ultimately need to account for the amount it has recovered from calling on a contractor’s security in any subsequent arbitration and establish that it has suffered losses equal to or exceeding the amount recovered, otherwise it will have to return the excess part of the proceeds of calling on the contractor’s security.

-James Bremen is a partner and Mark Grasso is of counsel at Quinn Emanuel Urquhart & Sullivan LLP.
+James Bremen and Mark Grasso are partners at Quinn Emanuel Urquhart & Sullivan UK LLP.
+The information in this chapter was accurate as at September 2019.